-As a result of this partnership, Google announced two significant changes to image search that have changed the way Google displays indexed images and returns traffic to publishers.
+As a result of this partnership, Google announced two significant changes to image search that have changed how Google displays indexed images and returns traffic to publishers.

-Google told Danny Sullivan that Google would, in the future remove the “View Image” option and replace it with “Use Site” to theoretically redirect Google search traffic to the publisher’s site.
+Google told Danny Sullivan that in the future, Google would remove the “View Image” option and replace it with “Use Site” to theoretically redirect Google search traffic to the publisher’s site.
 The following tweets:

-Today, we’re making some changes to Google Images to allow users to sign in and access useful websites.
+Today, we’re making changes to Google Images to allow users to sign in and access useful websites.
 This includes removing the Show Image button.
-The Access button still appears so that users can view the image along with the webpage on which they located. pic.twitter.com/n76KUj4ioD
+The Access button still appears so that users can view the image and the webpage on which they are located. pic.twitter.com/n76KUj4ioD

-Ecommerce sellers have an excellent opportunity to create new or improved channels with Google Image Search to attract customers.
+E-commerce sellers can create new or improved channels with Google Image Search to attract customers.

-There are three ways to optimize the image of your product and index it on Google Search to get the quality traffic you buy.
+There are three ways to optimize your product’s image and index it on google search to get the quality traffic you buy.

 Descriptive filenames are critical to product images.

-Google also uses alternative text to understand the background of the image, as verified by Google’s webmaster.
+Google also uses alternative text to understand the image’s background, verified by Google’s webmaster.